Gertrude Sandmann: Sandmann's experience in the Holocaust

-Gertrude Sandmann was an extremely important Berlin artist.
-She was a Holocaust survivor, and lesbian.

 On the night of November 22, 1943, a devastating air raid began over Berlin.
 Six hundred British and Canadian airplanes dropped thousands of lethal bombs on the city for hours.
 Gertrude was in Berlin at the time.
 She had to crouch under her desk, hoping and praying for survival.

 Gertrude persevered.
 Despite her artwork being banned, she still painted.
 She still allowed her self expression to be preserved.

 Gertrude had to wear the Jewish star, which subjected her as an outcast on German streets.
 Much like every Jewish person at the time, she was living an extremely restricted life.

-Gertrude was very intelligent, she realized what the Nazi Party coming into control meant for her, her friends, and her family.
+Gertrude realized what the Nazi Party coming into control meant for her, her friends, and her family.
 She wasted no time fleeing to Switzerland, but unfortunately, she had to return to Germany when she wasn't able to obtain the proper education and permits.
 She was banned from submitting to the national professional association of artists because of her “non-Aryan” heritage.
 She wasn't the only one.
 In 1935, every artist that identified as Jewish was banned from teaching, selling, or exhibiting their work.

 In November 1942, Gertrude was threatened to be sent to a concentration camp.
 She decided that she was going to flee, and that she had nothing left to lose.
 The risk would be worth it.
 She fled her apartment, leaving all of her necessities to make it believable.
 For example, her food rations card, which was crucial for survival.

 Sandmann was one of 1,200 Jewish people who survived the war underground.